johnno1962/InjectionNext/README.md

 the targets of your project (for the `Debug` configuration only) to enable "interposing".
 Otherwise, you will only be able to inject non-final class methods.
 To inject SwiftUI sucessfully a couple of minor code changes to each View are required.
-Consult the https://github.com/johnno1962/HotSwiftUI README.
+Consult the https://github.com/johnno1962/HotSwiftUI README or you can make these changes automatically using the menu item "Prepare SwiftUI/".

 ![Icon](App/interposable.png)